bogdan-ds/bert-finetune/README.md

 <a name="dataset-generation"></a>
 The first step of the solution is to create a train and test dataset.
 For this reason I created a scraper, which handles the following cases:
 - The URL produces a 404 error or the content is empty.
-- Leverages the BeatifulSoup library to extract the text from the HTML and strip any unnecessary tags.
+- Leverages the BeautifulSoup library to extract the text from the HTML and strip any unnecessary tags.
 - Saves the sanitized text to a file.

 The next step is to split the text into tokens and set a default label for all tokens.
 This is the input expected by BERT.
-This is then saved following a 80/20 split and ready for manual annotation.
+This is then saved following an 80/20 split and ready for manual annotation.

 Since we only have one class, the annotation is done by marking the product names with the `B-PRODUCT` and `I-PRODUCT` labels.

-I've included a sample of how the dataset looks like after annotation.
+I've included a **sample** of how the dataset looks like after annotation.
 The dataset I used for fine-tuning consists of 57 files for the train dataset and 12 for the test.

 ### Model Fine-Tuning
 <a name="model-fine-tuning"></a>
 Fine-tuning the BERT model was done within the Huggingface framework.
 The model has a context window of 512 tokens.
 This is sometimes not enough for some web pages.
-However after annotating the dataset, I found that the product names are usually within the first 512 tokens.
+However, after annotating the dataset, I found that the product names are usually within the first 512 tokens.
 I've described a potential improvement in the section below, where tokens are split so the full page can be processed.

 The model was fine-tuned for 50 epochs with a batch size of 4.